Organotin chemistry: Triorganotin cations

 Some reactions of triorganotin halides implicate a role for R3Sn+ intermediates.
 Such cations are analogous to carbocations.
 They have been characterized crystallographically when the organic substituents are large, such as 2,4,6-triisopropylphenyl.

 Tin radicals (organic derivatives of tin(III))

 Tin radicals, with the formula R3Sn, are called stannyl radicals.
-They are invoked as intermediates in certain atom-transfer reactions.
+They are a type of tetrel radical, and are invoked as intermediates in certain atom-transfer reactions.
 For example, tributyltin hydride (tris(n-butyl)stannane) serves as a useful source of "hydrogen atoms" because of the stability of the tributytin radical.

 Organic derivatives of tin(II)

 Organotin(II) compounds are somewhat rare.
 Compounds with the empirical formula SnR2 are somewhat fragile and exist as rings or polymers when R is not bulky.
 The polymers, called polystannanes, have the formula (SnR2)_{n}|.

 In principle, compounds of tin(II) might be expected to form a tin analogues of alkenes with a formal double bond between two tin atoms (R2Sn=SnR2) or between a tin atom and a carbon group atom (e.g. R2Sn=CR2 and R2Sn=SiR2).
 Indeed, compounds with the formula R2Sn=SnR2, called distannenes or distannylenes, which are tin analogues of ethylenes R2C=CR2, are known for certain organic substituents.
 The Sn centres in stannenes are trigonal.
 But, contrary to the C centres in alkenes which are trigonal planar, the Sn centres in stannenes tend to be highly pyramidal.
 Monomeric compounds with the formula SnR2, tin analogues of carbenes CR2 are also known in a few cases.
 One example is Sn(SiR3)2, where R is the very bulky CH(Si(CH3)3)2.
 Such species reversibly dimerize to the distannylene upon crystallization:

 Stannenes, compounds with tin-carbon double bonds, are exemplified by derivatives of stannabenzene.
 Stannoles, structural analogs of cyclopentadiene, exhibit little C-Sn double bond character.